Filing a Part D Grievance

 - 30 calendar days for all other grievances.
 We may extend the timeline by up to 14 calendar days if you ask for an extension or we justify a need for additional information and the delay is in your best interest.

-If you have a grievance, you may call Member Services.
+If you have a grievance, you can call Member Services.

 You can also mail your grievance to: